Klaidoscope14/SysHealth/README.md

 # SysHealth Dashboard

 A modern and responsive system dashboard for monitoring system performance, security, and resource allocation.
+# Note : Still in development phase .

 ## Features
 - **System Overview**: Displays CPU, memory, and network usage.